 Filter parameter with wild character (*) gets organizational units with their distinguished name available in the domain.

-Filter parameter uses PowerShell expression language to write query string for Active Directory.
+parameter uses PowerShell expression language to write query strings for Active Directory.

 The output of the above command to get organizational units with distinguished names is: